-A general course in dairying designed to meet the needs of stude who are majoring in Agriculture.
-A study of the sampling and test of milk and milk products; the production and handling of clean m the composition and food value of milk and how milk is made.
-Att tion will also be given to the feeding, care and management of dairy herd.
+A general course in dairying designed to meet the needs of students who are majoring in Agriculture.
+A study of the sampling and testing of milk and milk products; the production and handling of clean milk; the composition and food value of milk and how milk is made.
+Attention will also be given to the feeding, care and management of the dairy herd.